 Baden’s sunny climate bestows another honor, as a fruit and nut paradise.
 Orchards and fields yield a bounty of cherries, plums, apples, currants, almonds, chestnuts, and walnuts, many of which find their way into local specialties like Black Forest Cake, a glorious concoction of dark chocolate, cherries, cherry schnaps, and whipped cream.

 It was here that I had the best strawberries of my life, so sweet and juicy they tasted like candy.
-Baden’s abundance of fruit translates also into an unconscionable number of distilleries: 14,000 in the Black Forest alone.
-No, I did not sample them all.
+Badenโs abundance of fruit translates also into an unconscionable number of distilleries: 14,000 in the Black Forest alone.
+I sampled only a couple.

 Baden’s natural beauty